-Another walk, the first turning right after St Hedda's Church, takes you to where the river can be crossed by two sets of stepping stones, joining the other route at the Horseshoe Hotel.
+For a short-cut to The Horseshoe Hotel from the station, take the first turning right after St Hedda's Church, and after 100 yards or so, the river can be crossed by two sets of stepping stones, joining the other routes m

 The River Esk affords excellent fly fishing for salmon and brown trout.
 Permission must be obtained from the landowners or clubs possessing fishing rights.
 Permits from Mr Simms, 01947 604658.
 Also see the North York Moors National Park fishing page

 There are ten circular walks from stations, including this one, with close connections to

 the Ironstone mining era of the late 1800s.
 Try the train up the Esk

 Valley to Great Ayton or down to Grosmont; each station

 has an information board that tells a story and shows a map with a

 circular walk for you to enjoy.
 The information boards were

 funded by the North York Moors National Park's Land of Iron Team and

 you can find out more about this amazing project here.
 There is also a permanent exhibition at the Moors Centre, Danby, which is a 20 minute walk from Danby station.